And just like that, 2025 is almost over and that means another lot of school holidays is coming up... and this time it's the long one.

 Where: Boondall or Acacia Ridge locations

-Escape the warmer weather by heading to Iceworld for some frosty fun.
+Escape the warmer weather and cool down by heading to Iceworld for some frosty fun.
 Whether they're gliding confidently or trying it out for the first time, kids will love ice skating adventures.
+Public sessions are available for kids three and older.

 Where: 309 Herston Road, Brisbane